Inspire-com/candidate-homework/Infrastructure_Engineer (consolidated).md

 # Hello! #
 If you're looking at this, you're probably considering joining our Infrastructure team as Cloud, DevOps or ML Ops engineer.
 We're excited to meet you.
 Please do not be intimidated by the size of this document.
-We do not expect _anyone_ to be able to complete this in the recommended maximum time of 2 hours.
+We do not expect _anyone_ to exceed the recommended maximum time of 2 hours.
 There is no minimum 'score' to pass.
 This is intended to be a challenging technical exercise, but also let you demonstrate to us your ability to identify roadblocks in a reasonable timeframe and communicate how they impact your ability to move forward.
 Our team is actively working on new technologies within the AWS ecosystem; so there'll be a lot of times where an engineer might not know something.
 The ability to assess, determine a path forward and communicate with the team is a very important skill.
 Yes the technical unicorn exists, but purely technical skills aren't the only